farhanfuadabir/QuizzoBuzz/README.md

 This is a 6 terminal buzzer system for quiz competitions and has been used by Quanfield Technologies.
 The following applications are used for the development of this project.

-- `AVR Stuidio` - AVR Microcontroller Programming
+- `Atmel Studio` - AVR Microcontroller Programming
 - `Proteus Design Suite` - Designing the schematic and PCB layout
 - `TinkedCad` - Terminal box design